Meeting the People Behind the Grim Headlines of Women's Weekly Magazines

 While the cover lines for women’s weeklies display a red-beaked appetite for sexual violence and death, both journalists are keen to point out that the truly harrowing stories are rare and that they find most of their interviews to be positive, if occasionally a little unusual.

 One of Alex’s most memorable interviews was with a septuagenarian transsexual: “‘OAP Tranny’ was the headline, I think.
-He picked me up from the station and we went to his house where he kept feeding me chocolate eclairs.
+He picked me up from the station and we went to his house.
+He had a big dead tarantula pinned to his wall and kept feeding me chocolate eclairs.
 I went to the toilet and he’d painted a mermaid with her tits out on the wall.
 His bedroom had all these china dolls in a cabinet, which was a bit creepy, and then I tried his shoes on because we had the same size feet.
 I remember going home from that one just thinking, ‘Wow’.”

 Ultimately, says Alex, “The good outweighs the bad.
 People you’ve interviewed send you Christmas cards.
 There are people who really wanted to get something off their chest or raise money for their charity, or who have lost 15 stone and are really proud of themselves.
 It’s just like any job – there are bits you don’t like as much as others.”